fnb001/fnb001.github.io/elements.md

 ---
 layout: page
 title: "Step 1: The Vision"
-description: Tell us what you're about
+description: "Tell us what you're about"
 nav-menu: true
 ---